marvinjungre/realestatelib/README.md

 **Methods**:
 - `addAsset()`: Adds a new asset to the portfolio with its associated weight.
 - `portfolioExpectedReturn()`: Calculates the expected return of the portfolio based on the expected returns of its assets and their weights.
 - `historyCleaner()`: Ensures that the historical returns of all assets in the portfolio have the same length.
-If not, the `cleanMethod` is used to adjust them.
+If not, the `historyCleaning` method (from PortfolioUtils) is used to adjust them.
 - `portfolioVolatility()`: Computes the portfolio's volatility based on the covariance matrix of its assets.
 This utilizes matrix multiplication operations provided by the Apache Commons Math library.
 - `setClean()`: Setter for the `cleanMethod` attribute, which ensures valid input.